Activities at Disney Springs

 Take a Balloon Ride

 The Characters in Flight balloon is a suitable adventure for the whole family.
-This tethered helium balloon climbs up to 400 feet in the sky, giving an amazing panoramic view of the Walt Disney World resort and the whole Orlando area.
+This tethered helium balloon climbs up to 400 feet in the sky, giving an amazing panoramic view of the Disney World resort and the whole Orlando area.
 It’s suitable for all ages and is open daily, weather permitting.
 You might even want to ride twice because the scenery is very different in the daytime vs. at night.

 See a Movie